Kasey LynchDecember 11, 2024

 Related resource: How DHL Delivers an Irresistible Employer Brand That Drives Results

-3. Nurture relationships with “silver medal” candidates
+5. Nurture relationships with “silver medal” candidates

-4. Diversify your candidate pipeline
+6. Diversify your candidate pipeline

 It’s important to ensure your candidate pool is diverse in terms of gender and ethnicity — the last thing you want is to lose an entire demographic off the bat with biased content.
-If there’s a pattern of attracting only men aged 30-35 or women aged 22-32, for example, it’s time to take a closer look at your hiring strategy and recruitment goals for 2024.
+If there’s a pattern of attracting only men aged 30-35 or women aged 22-32, for example, it’s time to take a closer look at your hiring strategy and recruitment goals for 2025.

 But now is also the time to consider the diversity of sources for acquiring skills.
-Badges, proficiency certificates, internships, and apprenticeships can provide today's job seekers with qualifications for hybrid or net-new job roles.
+Badges, proficiency certificates, internships, skills, and apprenticeships can provide today's job seekers with qualifications for hybrid or net-new job roles.

-Related resource: Uncover Hidden Bias in Recruiting
+Related resource: Uncovering Hidden Bias in Recruiting

-5. Hone your employee referral program
+7. Hone your employee referral program

 Attraction and retention must be high on the priority list for your talent acquisition goals — especially in today's labor market.
-If the only focus is on getting career site traffic to jobs postings, you’re losing half the battle.
+If the only focus is on getting career site traffic to job postings, you’re losing half the battle.

 New hires may envision themselves at a company long-term — but only if they connect with its purpose, feel valued and challenged, see room for career growth, and are fairly compensated.
 Today's candidates and employees want it all, so give it to them.